 Tower Health maintains its commitment to being innovative with a focus on alternative payment models such as bundled payments.
 Several hospitals, including Brandywine, Phoenixville, and Pottstown, previously participated in a similar bundled payment model with CMS and successfully demonstrated their ability to achieve savings while maintaining quality of care over a five-year period between 2013 and 2018.
 In 2016, Reading Hospital began participating in Comprehensive Care for Joint Replacement (CJR), a mandatory Medicare bundled payment program focused on total joint replacement.
 Reading's success under CJR encouraged Tower Health to pursue a broader system-wide bundled payment strategy.
 This strategy now encompasses CJR, commercial bundles, and BPCI-Advanced.

-Learn more about the BPCI-A program for physicians [PDF].
+Learn about the latest updates, including current participation, program details, and what's new for 2020 in the BPCI-A program overview for physicians [PDF].

 View the final list of bundles by hospital [PDF].